 Another great choice?
-Try northern Finland’s Juustoleipa, or bread cheese, as it’s more commonly known in the U.S. This cheese doesn’t contain any actual bread but has a breadlike texture when grilled.
+Try northern Finland’s Juustoleipa, or bread cheese, as it’s more commonly known in the U.S. This cheese doesn’t contain any actual bread, but has a breadlike texture when grilled.
 It makes a great addition to a grilled vegetable platter.
 A recipe from Wisconsin Cheese suggests coating the cheese in balsamic vinegar and then toasting for 2 to 3 minutes on each side on a lightly oiled grill.
 You can also add this cheese to vegetable kabobs — just skewer the cheese, along with tomatoes, chunks of bread and basil and then grill.

 Another option: Paneer, a cheese popular in many Indian dishes, holds up well to strong flavors, so try seasonings like cumin, turmeric, chili powder, garlic powder and even cayenne, or prepare with classic tikka or tandoori spice mixes.
 You’ll want to cook paneer for around 5 to 7 minutes over the flame, depending on the thickness of the pieces.

-3. Salsas and dips
+4. Salsas and dips

 You can make a flavor-forward, smoky salsa by prepping your ingredients on the grill.
 Lightly oil grill grates and put down halved tomatoes or tomatillos, a halved onion, jalapeño peppers, and garlic.
 Char to taste, then put everything in a food processor or hand chop when the vegetables are cooled.
 Add lime juice, salt and cilantro.
 (You can use extra grilled tomatoes for a Bloody Mary, too.)Take that same thought into other dips — char scallions or onions for a more flavorful onion dip, char jalapeños to add another dimension to queso, and blister corn for a corn and crab dip.